Danielhabayomi/pythonproject/README.md

 # mypythonproject
-Projects i worked on using python
+Chinook Database Analysis using SQLite and Pandas

 Task 1: Analyzing Invoices by Country
 Connect to the Chinook database and use the Invoice table to determine which